Series · Terraform Agents · Chapter 4

 Most production agent stacks I’ve shipped end up hybrid:

-• ECS for the always-on conversational agent that holds session state
+• ECS for the always-on conversational agent that holds session state in memory

-• ACK for the worker fleet that processes background jobs
+• ACK for the worker fleet that processes background jobs across three or four agent kinds

-Terraform makes this trivial — three modules in the same project, sharing the VPC and security groups from article 3.
+Terraform makes this trivial — four modules in the same project, sharing the VPC and security groups from article 3.
 The skill is knowing which pattern fits which workload, not learning all the resource syntaxes.

-Right-sizing the instance
+Right-sizing the instance#

 A common question: which ecs.* family for an agent runtime?
 My defaults: